-In my personal life, I was also an early member of Earthaven Ecovillage, collaborating to bring our community vision into manifestation.
+In my personal life, I was also an early member of an ecovillage, collaborating to bring our community vision into manifestation.

 Those around me say I’m a dreamweaver of wo-manifestations.
 A force of nature, creating legacies in my wake.

 Drawing on the principles of the Wise Woman Tradition, feminist spiritual psychology, and non-violent communication, I turned my gaze inward.
 I synthesized concepts, using them to map out what was going on inside.
-To address my questions like, “What does the nitty gritty of self love really look like?
-Why do I find myself in the same relationship dynamics over and over?
-How were my internal beliefs formed–and how do I update them in a happy, healthy way?”
-My process of self-mapping brought me back home to myself . . . as I am entering my 50s, I now feel healthier and happier than ever.
-Fully alive, free and deeply grounded in myself.
+To address my questions like . . .

-And I have gathered the “tools” I’ve discovered into a medicine kit to share with you for your journey on your own Wise Woman path . . .
+My process of self-exploration brought me home to myself (and to my beloved!) . . . healthier and happier than ever.
+Fully alive, free and deeply grounded.
+And I've gathered the “tools” I’ve discovered into a medicine kit to share with you for your journey on your own Wise Woman path.

 Curious to know more about my personal path?

-- I was born to a feminist mother in 1971.
-When I turned 18, my mother gave me 18 books written by feminist women.
+- When I turned 18, my feminist mother gave me 18 books written by women.
 I hung Alice Walker's "womanist" definition on my wall.

-- I gave birth in a yurt at Earthaven without electricity, with a tiny trailer for a kitchen.
+- I gave birth in a yurt without electricity, a tiny trailer for my kitchen.

 - I fell in love with a woman and fought maternal guilt to move out of the house to live with her.
 My 16 year old son preferred to stay close to the community center where he was born and raised.
 He quipped, “Mom, don’t the kids usually move out first?”

-- My intuition led me to declare that the 15th anniversary of the wildly popular Southeast Wise Women Herbal Conference was the last I would produce.
+- My intuition led me to declare that the 15th anniversary of my wildly popular Southeast Wise Women Herbal Conference was the last I would produce.
 The pandemic hit 6 months later.